UniPiTechnology/evok/docs/configs/hw_definitions.md

 ## modbus_register_blocks

 Contains a list that defines the Modbus register groups.
 These registers must be placed consecutively.
 Each block is read in a separate request.
-All elements contain the following parameters:
+Parameters:

-- `start_reg` - starting Modbus register address of the block
+- `start_reg` - first Modbus register address of the block
-- `count` - number of registers to be read
+- `count` - number of Modbus registers to read
-- `frequency` - denominator of the scanning frequency set in [Evok configuration](./evok_configuration.md#modbustcp-modbusrtu) for this block
+- `frequency` - denominator of the scanning frequency.
+The block will be read each [scan_frequency](./evok_configuration.md#modbustcp-modbusrtu)÷`frequency` seconds (division).
-- `type` - register type, defaults to `holding`, may be also `input`
+- `type` - Modbus register type, set to `holding` (default) or `input`

 ```yaml title="Example"
 # This key defines which Modbus registers will be periodically read.
 Each block (also sometimes referred to as "group") is read once every ["frequency"] read cycles.